hupili/python-for-data-and-media-communication-gitbook/leetcode.md

 - ★★★☆☆ [unique-email-addresses](https://leetcode.com/problems/unique-email-addresses/) - mainly str processing.
 Use `set()` to efficiently deduplicate and count.
 This question is also good for people to learn the alternative email address you can use, by adding `.` and `+`.
 You can try one alternative address with your friend.
 - ★★★☆☆ [invalid-transactions](https://leetcode.com/contest/weekly-contest-151/problems/invalid-transactions/).
 This problem can be solved by plain 1000x1000 algorithm.
 However, the result deduplication will cause inefficient execution.
 One can leverage `set()` to perform efficient execution.

+## Dict

+Also known as map/ hashmap/ hash.
+Dict can retrieve elements using O(1) complexity.

+- [TODO] Call for suitable entry-level examples.

 ## Algorithms